 Face-to-face events still rank as the best method for training and engaging intellectual discussions among attendees; however, with that, comes many challenges when planning a medical meeting.
-Patients are healthcare professionals first priority so it’s important to consider these 5 aspects when planning your event.
+Patients are healthcare professionals first priority, so it’s important that these 5 aspects of event planning and coordinating should be taken into consideration when creating your event.

 5 Ways to Boost Attendance at Medical Meetings